 5. May I have a list of references?
 The contractor should be able to give you the names, addresses and phone numbers of at least three clients who have projects similar to yours.
 Ask each how long ago the project was completed and if you can see it.
 Also, tell the contractor that you’d like to visit jobs in progress.

 6. Will you be using subcontractors on this project?
 If yes, ask to meet them, and make sure they have current insurance coverage and licenses, if required.
 Also ask them if they were paid on time by this contractor.

 7. What types of insurance do you carry?
-Contractors should have personal liability, worker’s compensation and property damage coverage.
-Ask for copies of insurance certificates and make sure they’re current.
+Contractors should have personal liability, worker’s compensation, and property damage coverage.
+Ask for copies of insurance certificates, and make sure they’re current.
 Avoid doing business with contractors who don’t carry the appropriate insurance.
 Otherwise, you’ll be held liable for any injuries and damages that occur during the project.

 The FTC works for the consumer to prevent fraudulent, deceptive and unfair business practices in the marketplace and to provide information to help consumers spot, stop and avoid them.

-To file a complaint or get free information on consumer issues, visit www.ftc.gov or call toll-free, 1-877-FTC-HELP.
+To file a complaint or to get free information on consumer issues, visit www.ftc.gov or call toll-free, 1-877-FTC-HELP.